Siphalor/dhbw-pandoc-paper-template/index.md

 colorlinks: true # Colorize links, useful for the digital version

+pagemark-roman: true # Use roman numerals for all pagemarks
-roman-numerals: true # Use roman numerals for content tables
+# index-roman: true # Use roman numerals for indices in content tables

 footer:
   pagemark:  # Determine where the page counter is located, default is center, options are right & left